Shammachale0102/React.js/README.md

 You'll notice a single <div> in the body of this file.
 This is where our React application will be rendered.

+ ## React JSX

+  ### What is JSX?

+JSX stands for JavaScript XML.

+JSX allows us to write HTML in React.

+JSX makes it easier to write and add HTML in React.

+ ### Coding JSX
+JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.

+JSX converts HTML tags into react elements.

+You are not required to use JSX, but JSX makes it easier to write React applications.